 Steel Window Association Awards

-The Sales Development Group is thrilled to announce the launch of the first Steel Window Association Awards.
-These awards have been created to highlight the fantastic projects that members complete for happy customers, as well as highlighting the experience and knowledge that goes into creating beautiful steel windows and doors.
+The Sales Development Group launched is thrilled to announce the launch of the first Steel Window Association Awards in 2024.
+These awards were have been created to highlight the fantastic projects that members complete for happy customers, as well as highlighting the experience and knowledge that goes into creating beautiful steel windows and doors.

-There are two categories – Best Domestic Project & Best Commercial Project.
-John Ramshaw, the Technical Editor of Architecture Today, is the judge for the awards.
+For 2024, there was two categories – Best Domestic Project & Best Commercial Project.
+John Ramshaw, the Technical Editor of Architecture Today, was the judge for the awards.

-Winners will be announced at the association’s AGM at County Hall on 7th June 2024.
+Winners were announced at the association’s AGM at County Hall in June.

 Criteria

-• Members have the opportunity to submit two categories, in total.
+• Members had the opportunity to submit two categories, in total.

 • Projects submitted must have been completed after January 2021.